deweysasser/runbook-framework/README.md

 ## The Future

 * the -doc argument should extract some documentation from the comment blocks and include it.
-* can we do some kind of time estimate and make that useful information?
+* can we do some kind of time estimate and make that useful information? ([discussion here](https://github.com/deweysasser/runbook-framework/discussions/9))

+### Documentation

+I'd like to make a "generate a fairly complete markdown document describing the process" be a feature.
+The question is how to do that without obscuring the actual logic.
+See [the github discussion](https://github.com/deweysasser/runbook-framework/discussions/6)

+### Managing state

+Would it be interesting to manage the current state of "a run"  in a persistent way, particularly so it could be resumed later if e.g. a step failed or something? ([discussion here](https://github.com/deweysasser/runbook-framework/discussions/10))